 Global Location-based Services Market was valued at $11,994 million and is expected to reach $61,897 million by 2022.
 Increase in smartphone usage and growing acceptance of Geolocation supplements the growth of the global location-based services market.
 In this article, we find out why geolocation applications are climbing the pinnacle of popularity.
-Also, take a look at what it takes to develop a location based app.
+Also, take a look at what it takes to develop a GPS app.

 When was the last time you asked a stranger for directions?
 I’m sure you don’t remember.
 This is because nowadays one just has to enter the destination on their phone in order to find a location.
 This everyday task leverages geolocation.

 Geolocation is the geographical location i.e. the longitudinal and latitudinal location of a mobile that has an active internet connection.
 So, if your device last had access to the internet in a small cafe in San Jose, your location is that cafe in San Jose.

 According to Geomarketing.com, 90 percent of US mobile users keep location services turned on.
 This creates a whole new niche of location-based services in the market.
-Just think, if you create a location based app, 90/100 smartphone users will be your potential clients.
+Just think, if you create a location-based app, 90/100 smartphone users has the potential to be your clients.